Wasserstein Spatial Depth: Numerical simulations

 \end{itemize} Here $\mathrm{Bernoulli}(-1,1,1/2)$ means an independent Bernoulli random variable taking value $-1$ or $+1$ with probability $1/2$.
 In each case, the regular distributions are close to each other in the Wasserstein space because

-Also shown in Figure \ref{WSD_Fdepth_1} (a) and Figure \ref{WSD_Fdepth_2} (a), the regular distributions (represented by green triangles) tend to form a data cloud and are not visually distinguishable, while the exotic distributions are visually distant to the regular distributions.
+Also shown in Figure \ref{WSD_Fdepth_1} (a) and Figure \ref{WSD_Fdepth_2} (a), the regular distributions (represented by green triangles) tend to form a data cloud and are not visually distinguishable, while the exotic distributions are visually distant from the regular distributions.

-We compare the WSD and two types of functional depth, Modified Band Depth (MBD) \citep{lopez2009concept} and Functional Spatial Depth (FSD) \citep{Chakraborty2014spatial} in terms of detecting those exotic distributions.
+We compare the WSD with two types of functional depth, Modified Band Depth (MBD) \citep{lopez2009concept} and Functional Spatial Depth (FSD) \citep{Chakraborty2014spatial} in terms of detecting those exotic distributions.
 To compute the functional depth of a distribution, we first embed the distribution into a RKHS via a Gaussian kernel, and then compute the functional depth of the embedded function.
 The MBD and FSD are computed, respectively, by the \texttt{R} packages \texttt{depthTools} and \texttt{fda.usc}.
-As shown in Figures \ref{WSD_Fdepth_1} and \ref{WSD_Fdepth_2}, the WSD is able to detect the exotic distributions in both cases, while the functional depths are not informative on the ``ordering" of the distributions.
-This numerical experiment shows the superiority of the proposed WSD when applied to distribution-valued data objects, which is expected since the WSD is specially designed for distribution-valued data objects and adapts to the geometry of the Wasserstein space.
+As shown in Figures \ref{WSD_Fdepth_1} and \ref{WSD_Fdepth_2}, the WSD is able to discriminate exotic distributions in both cases, while the functional depths are not informative on the ``ordering'' of the distributions.

+The numerical results show the superiority of the proposed WSD when applied to distribution-valued data objects, which is expected since the WSD is specially designed for distribution-valued data objects and adapts to the geometry of the Wasserstein space.